nirajanconestoga/software_engineering_principles_assignment_3/AI_Traning_Data_Actionable_Requirements.md

 ### 2. Dataset Upload and Structured Storage

-**Title:** As an AI developer, I want to upload a dataset and have the system automatically structure and store categorized training questions so that I can efficiently retrieve and manage large volumes of data.
+**User Story:** As an AI developer, I want to upload a dataset and have the system automatically structure and store categorized training questions so that I can efficiently retrieve and manage large volumes of data.
 **Priority:** 🔴 High
 **GitHub Issue:** #2